Sayyed Mohsen Fatemi, Ph.D, University of Columbia, 2003, Adjunct Faculty, BGSP

 Dr. Sayyed Mohsen Fatemi (Ph.D., University of British Columbia, 2003, Post Doctorate, Harvard University, 2009-2013) has done his postdoctoral studies in the Department of Psychology at Harvard University in areas of social, clinical, health and cross cultural psychology with a focus on Mindfulness.
-He teaches in the Department of Psychology at Harvard University, the University of Toronto, the University of Massachusetts Boston, and Western Washington University.
+He teaches in the Department of Psychology at Harvard University and the University of Toronto.
 Dr. Fatemi also teaches for Boston Graduate School of Psychoanalysis.
 He is a frequently published author and poet with numerous conference presentations.
+He teaches in the Department of Psychology at Harvard University and the University of Toronto.
 Dr. Fatemi has also taught both graduate and undergraduate programs for the Department of Educational Studies at the University of British Columbia.
 Dr. Fatemi's present areas of research focus on the psychological implications of mindfulness for negotiations, media, cultural understanding and communication, creativity and leadership, persuasive and influencing skills, clinical and counseling psychology.

 Dr. Fatemi was selected in the advisory and editorial board of the Encyclopedia for Critical Psychology in 2012.

 Dr. Fatemi is also an associate professor in the Department of Psychology at the University of Tehran and as a licensed and registered psychologist works on the implication of mindfulness for stress management, anxiety management, panic attack, interpersonal problems and personality disorders.